-Today, wilderness areas are managed by people who work for one of the four federal wilderness management agencies--Bureau of Land Management, Fish and Wildlife Service, Forest Service, and National Park Service.
+Today, there are lots of different job openings in wilderness and many resources for job seekers.
+Wilderness areas are managed by people who work for one of the four federal wilderness management agencies--Bureau of Land Management, Fish and Wildlife Service, Forest Service, and National Park Service.
 Each of these agencies has both permanent and seasonal wilderness staffs.
 The agencies rely on assistance from partners, such as non-profit organizations and wilderness friends groups, to steward wilderness areas.
 So working in wilderness can take the form of either federal or private-sector employment.

 Although there's no one path to becoming a permanent wilderness worker, first consider making sure you have an adequate educational background by pursuing a degree in natural resources management, enrolling in an advanced certificate program, or taking free online wilderness classes.
 Next consider seasonal wilderness employment to gather experience before applying for permanent wilderness work.
 During seasonal employment, be sure to focus on building quality connections with land managers and non-profit staffs to help you transition from seasonal work to a long-term career in wilderness.

 All federal wilderness jobs are advertised through USAJobs.
 Titles for jobs with wilderness responsibility can be diverse but can include titles like: